 - Alan Kurdi’s Death Has Changed Little for the World’s Refugees

-- In a world of strangers who speaks your language?
+- In a world of strangers who speak your language?

-That identical violence prevents resource corporations like MSF accomplishing the ones most in want.
+That identical violence prevents resource corporations like MSF from accomplishing the ones most in want.

 Why is Lake Chad a ‘silent emergency’?

-Made is just seven years old, however, his frame is included in scars he were given the night a group of militants set the bedroom he and his brothers had been sound asleep in a light.
+Made is just seven years old.
+However, his frame is included in scars he was given the night a group of militants set the bedroom he and his brothers had been sound asleep in the light.